 Leo Neumann

-Leo Neumann is a computer scientist and audiovisual artist.
+Leo Neumann is a freelance audiovisual artist and computer scientist.
 He started playing piano at the age of 6 and continues banging on things he encounters around him.
 His work investigates the connections between sound, light, science and technology.
 He also enjoys ⇾dancing.

 Academia